KrishnaPandya-VGEC-IT/Software-Testing-Intern/README.md

 # Software-Testing-Intern
 This repository shows the report and code of the test cases developed during my internship.

-Note that this is the not original repository that I used during the internship neither the account.
-I have created this repository to show the project and the report of the work done in the project.
+<h4> Note that this is the project I was given as a training part of my internship.
+The project I worked on after training was under the non-disclosure agreement. </h4>

 Description of the project: